0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Digital Structures and Algorithms One/Week 1/DSA Week 1 - Day 2.md

 **Increment**: means to increase the value by a discrete amount.
 In this case by 1.

-**Decreemnt means to decrease the value by a discrete amount.
+**Decrement means to decrease the value by a discrete amount.
 In this case by 1.

 **Pre-**: adjusts the value oft he variable ***BEFORE*** it is used int he current statement